-During pregnancy, a woman’s center of gravity almost immediately begins to shift forward to the front of her pelvis.
+According to a spine rehabilitation center in the area During pregnancy, a woman’s center of gravity almost immediately begins to shift forward to the front of her pelvis.
 Although a woman’s sacrum-or posterior section of the pelvis-has enough depth to enable her to carry a baby, the displaced weight still increases the stress on her joints.
 As the baby grows in size, the woman’s weight is projected even farther forward, and the curvature of her lower back is increased, placing extra stress on the spinal disks.
 In compensation, the normal curvature of the upper spine increases, as well.

 While these changes sound dramatic, pregnancy hormones help loosen the ligaments attached to the pelvic bones.
 But even these natural changes designed to accommodate the growing baby can result in postural imbalances, making pregnant women prone to having awkward trips and falls.

 There are no known contraindications to chiropractic care throughout pregnancy.
 All chiropractors are trained to work with women who are pregnant.
 Investing in the fertility and pregnancy wellness of women who are pregnant or trying to conceive is a routine care for most chiropractors.